ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 **Scenario:**

 1. I want to sign my partner up to swim lessons, they need to learn how to swim if they are going to go canoeing with me.
-I go to the app, I find my local rec center, I see they have listed swimming lessons for beginners, and it is open to register for 2 more days.
+I go to the app, I find my local rec centre, I see they have listed swimming lessons for beginners, and it is open to register for 2 more days.
 I click register.
 2 days later when it is closed the system samples people, but not me.
 It notifies me that I wasn’t sampled in the first draw, but there might be a chance if someone declines.
 Nobody declines.
 Boo.

 2. I am running an interpretive dance class where I teach the safety basics of dance (no eye gouging, that kind of stuff).
 I tell the app that I have classes every monday From 2025-01-01 to 2025-03-01, and that you need to register by 2024-12-15 and registration opens on 2024-12-01.
 The price is $60 and I can accommodate 60 people.
 I click publish and now an event is made where people can join the waiting list and they get this basic information.
 Also a QR code is generated that will lead them to this page.

 3. I want to sign my partner up to piano lessons, they need to learn how to play if they are going to play piano with me.
 I go to the app, I find my local rec center, I see they have listed piano lessons for beginners, and it is open to register for 2 more days.
 I click register.
 2 days later when it is closed the system samples people, but not me.
-It notifies me that I was sampled
+It notifies me that I was sample.

 **Actors:**